nabheet/spark-vagrant/README.md

 `$ vagrant ssh`

-Now you are in the `/vagrant` directory inside the VM and you can follow any spark tutorial.
+Now you are in the `/vagrant` directory inside the VM.
 Please keep in mind that the `/vagrant` directory inside the VM is mapped to the `spark-vagrant` directory on your computer/host.
+So all files on your host directory will be accessible in this directory.
+This is an easy way to access/transfer files between the host and the VM.

-You can now start the `spark-shell` or execute `scalac` or `sbt`.
+You can now start the `spark-shell` or execute `scalac` or `sbt` and you can follow any spark tutorial.